kubernetes-sigs/kueue/site/content/en/docs/reference/kueue.v1beta1.md

-domain and specifies the node selectors for each topology domain, in the following way: the node selector keys are specified by the levels field (same for all domains), and the corresponding node selector value is specified by the domains.values subfield.</p>
+domain and specifies the node selectors for each topology domain, in the following way: the node selector keys are specified by the levels field (same for all domains), and the corresponding node selector value is specified by the domains.values subfield.
+If the TopologySpec.Levels field contains &quot;kubernetes.io/hostname&quot; label, topologyAssignment will contain data only for this label, and omit higher levels in the topology</p>
 <p>Example:</p>
 <p>topologyAssignment:
 levels:</p>